 Storing & Freezing

 - Containers with airtight lids are recommended so the cookies don't become too soggy.
 I love tins or metal containers, first and foremost.
 After that, cookie jars work well, as do plastic containers.
-But consider that they all allow different moisture levels, so the cookies might become softer or, gosh-forbid, soggier more quickly.
+But consider that they all allow different moisture levels so that the cookies might become softer or, gosh-forbid, soggier more quickly.

-- Freeze the scooped portions: if you decide to chill the dough in the bowl and then scoop walnut-sized cookies, the best way is to freeze the baking sheet and then transfer the pieces to a bag when they have become rock solid.
+- Freeze the scooped portions: if you decide to chill the dough in the bowl and then scoop walnut-sized cookies, the best way is to freeze the baking sheet and transfer the pieces to a bag when they become rock solid.
 That way they will take up less space in the freezer.

 Related recipes you might like:

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.